srobo/ops-manual/annual-robotics-competition/competition-team.md

 ### Budget

 A budget will be made available to run the competition programme.
-The responsibility for this budget will be delegated to the committee member responsible for Budget and expenditure management as defined above.
+The responsibility for this budget will be delegated to an individual committee member.